nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. CFG shows a list of relevant persons
+2. CFG shows a list of relevant persons.
-3. User requests to create a group, with specified persons in the list as members
+3. User requests to create a group, with specified persons in the list as members.
-4. CFG successfully creates the group
+4. CFG successfully creates the group.

    Use case ends.

 **Extensions**

 * 1a.
-User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>
+User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>.

   Use case resumes at step 2.